mks19992019-sudo/DSA/3-sem_daily_questions/Linked_List/Easy_Questions/Print_Linked_List/README.md

 ## Why This Approach?

-- Linked list ka **most fundamental operation** — traversal
+- Traversal is the **most fundamental operation** of a linked list
-- Har doosra linked list operation (search, insert, delete) traversal pe hi depend karta hai
+- Every other linked list operation (search, insert, delete) depends on traversal
-- Array traverse se alag hai — `index` nahi, `curr.next` use karo
+- Different from array traversal — use `curr.next` instead of an index

 ---